PHANTOM3114/MetaOS/README.md

 ## MetaOS ##

-This is an experimental project of developing distribution for Linux
+This is an experimental project of developing distribution for Linux, which is a long-term project structured as a collection of core tools

 ## Features ##